 Resources and information to help you in your role

-Hampshire County Council currently employs around 600 School Escorts.
-School Escorts play a key role in enabling children with Special Educational Needs to attend school.
+Hampshire County Council currently employs around 600 passenger assistants.
+Passenger assistants play a key role in enabling children with Special Educational Needs to attend school.
 They are responsible for supervising the students and ensuring they are happy and safe on the transport.

-To ensure a high quality service, the Council carries out regular checks and risk assessments of the School Escort service.
+To ensure a high quality service, the Council carries out regular checks and risk assessments of the passenger assistant service.
 This could involve a member of the Transport Team travelling on a home to school transport service.

-School Escorts ensure that a child travels to and from school in a safe environment.
+Passenger assistants ensure that a child travels to and from school in a safe environment.
 They check that seatbelts and harnesses are secure throughout the journey.
-School Escorts ensure that a child is left in the care of an adult at both the home and school.
+Passenger assistants ensure that a child is left in the care of an adult at both the home and school.
 They communicate with a child in a way that is appropriate to their needs.
-School Escorts are also trained to carry out emergency first aid if required.
+Passenger assistants are also trained to carry out emergency first aid if required.

 - carry important medical information provided by the parent and ensure medical assistance is called if needed

 - notify delays by either reporting to the Transport Team or calling the parent (by prior agreement)

 - are trained throughout their employment to ensure that children receive the best care during the journey

 - knock on the door to let parents/carers know they have arrived, as this may leave other children on board unattended